 Section A shall contain 5 very short answer type questions, one from each unit carrying two marks each.
 Section B shall contain 5 short answer type questions, one from each unit carrying 6 marks each.
 And section C shall contain 5 long answer type questions, one from each unit carrying 10 marks each.
 All the questions from sections A and B and only two questions out of five from Section C shall have to be answered by the candidate.

-In Part B the candidate/s shall be required to make presentation/interaction o any legal topic generally assigned to him/her by the teacher nominated for this purpose by HOD/Principal of the affiliated private law college, in any far flung area of the State(J & K) preferably in an educational institution and shall be evaluated for whole 40 marks, by atleast two teachers of that institution nominated by the Head of that Institution.
+In Part B the candidate/s shall be required to make presentation/interaction on any topic of law having contemporary societal relevance assigned to him/her by the teacher nominated for this purpose by HOD/Principal of the affiliated private law college, in any far flung area of the State(J & K) preferably in an educational institution and shall be evaluated for whole 40 marks, by atleast two teachers of that institution nominated by the Head of that Institution.

 Objective: The object of this paper is to enable the students to understand the different dispute resolution processes and how they differ from each other and to appreciate that ADR is preferred mode of settling disputes between parties and change one’s mindset that Lawyering is only about litigation.